SkylineCommunications/dataminer-docs/develop/tools/TOOProtocolDevelopmentWithCICD/Pipeline_stages_for_visual_overviews.md

 - If the file size is over 10 MB, the pipeline will be marked as unstable.

-## Build dmapp Package
+## Build .dmapp package

-This step creates a .dmapp package containing the Visio.
+This step creates a .dmapp package containing the Visio file.

 ## (Development) Catalog registration